Does sweet potato help with heart palpitations during perimenopause?

 Potassium and cardiac electrolyte balance

-Sweet potato is a meaningful source of potassium, an electrolyte that is essential for the electrical signalling that drives each heartbeat.
+Sweet potato is a meaningful source of potassium, an electrolyte that is essential for the electrical signaling that drives each heartbeat.
 Cardiac muscle cells use a carefully regulated sodium-potassium gradient to contract and relax in a coordinated rhythm.
 When potassium falls too low, the gradient becomes unstable and the risk of irregular beats, including palpitations, increases.
 Maintaining adequate dietary potassium supports the stability of this system.
 Many women do not reach the recommended potassium intake, and replacing high-sodium processed foods with potassium-rich whole foods like sweet potato is one of the most practical steps available.

 Magnesium and cardiac electrical activity

 While sweet potato is not the richest magnesium source, it contributes to overall intake.
 Magnesium works alongside potassium to regulate the electrical activity of the heart.
 Magnesium deficiency is associated with cardiac arrhythmias and heightened sympathetic nervous system activity, both of which contribute to the sensation of palpitations.
 A whole-foods diet that includes sweet potato alongside magnesium-rich leafy greens, seeds, and legumes helps maintain the magnesium status that supports calm cardiac rhythm.
+The research on dietary magnesium and palpitations is observational rather than interventional, but correcting a deficiency is mechanistically sound.

 Vitamin B6 and homocysteine management